NuVanDibe/scriptserve/README.md

 ##### Generated in part by ChatGPT
 # ScriptServe - A Dynamic Nginx Reverse Proxy

 ScriptServe is a dynamic Nginx reverse proxy that allows you to serve multiple scripts through a single Nginx instance.
 Simply add your scripts to the `/etc/scriptserve/scripts` directory as mounted by a volume, and they will be automatically added to Nginx, allowing you to access them by subdomain.

-## But why?
+## Why use ScriptServe?

-Short answer, I want to be able to curl scripts off a local server more easily.
-If I want my custom arch setup script, I just need to type `curl archsetup.script | bash` and the rest just goes.
+- Short answer: To be able to curl scripts off a local server more easily.
+For example, to run your custom arch setup script, simply type `curl archsetup.script | bash`.

-Long answer, aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaabecause why not?
+- Long answer: Why not?
+It's a convenient tool that makes it easier to access scripts on a local server.

 ## Features